 BSBITU306 – Design and produce business documents

-SITHKOP006 – Plan catering for events or functions
+SITEEVT005 - Plan in-house events or functions

 *Credit Transfer and RPL (Recognition of prior learning and skills assessment) offered.